How To Soundproof a Ceiling Between Floors

 Understanding how to soundproof a ceiling from impact noise can make a substantial difference in creating a comfortable environment.

-There are many ways to soundproof a ceiling.
+There are many ways to sound block a ceiling.
 The solutions listed below can help soundproof between floors and create a quiet and more comfortable environment.

 (Extra tip: You can choose more than one of these solutions for optimal results.)